danoh07/DroneZ_App/README.md

 Open android studio > navigate to cloned directory and open app_AS_only > Build > run app (preferably connecting your phone)

 ## Notice
 - video stream feature don't work on emulator devices because of connection issues between the device and the drone.
-If you want full functionalities please test on actual andriod devices.
+If you want full functionalities please test on actual andriod devices
+- For Android app, since the size of the app is big due to the object detection algorithm, it will not be able to build and install on the online emulator.
+Thus, actual physical phone is needed to run Android app